Medusas71/Megs-Italian-Kitchen/README.md

 * As a first time visitor to the website, I would like to:
   * search for Italian recipes
   * view various Italian recipes
-  * have the ability to search for Italian recipes
   * have the meals in categories so they are easier to find
   * add a recipe to my favourites
   * be able to have the opportunity to register so I can add new recipes to the database